According to the Internet source given below, George "Geordie" Ridley was a Tyneside concert hall songwriter and performer born in Gateshead.

 Described as Tyneside's most famous songwriter he started work as an eight-year old boy in the pits for 10 years before becoming a waggon-rider for a heavy engineering firm.
 He was seriously injured at the firm leaving him to become an entertainer to make a living.

-His career was short-live to his injury from which he never really recovered.
+His career was short-lived due to his injury from which he never really recovered.
 He performed widely through the North England in many venues amongst which were the Grainger Concert Hall

 , the Wheat Sheaf Music Hall

 .
 His best know song is undoubtedly The Blaydon Races

 which he first sang in Balmbra's Music Hall in 1862.

 ||Biography by wikipedia.org.